Cytokines for Treatment of Acute Exposure to

 • Initiation of treatment in a radiation incident should be strongly considered for patients who:

-• Are likely to have received ≥2 gray (Gy) whole body exposure or ≥2 Gy significant partial body exposure
+• Are likely to have received ≥2 Gray (Gy) whole body exposure or ≥2 Gy significant partial body exposure

 • Are likely to have an absolute neutrophil count of ≤500 cells/mm3